fontikos/bluos-scrobbler/README.md

 For the `LASTFM_*` variables, detailed istructions are available in the [Last.fm API documentation](https://www.last.fm/api).

 In summary, you first need to apply for an API key [here](https://www.last.fm/api/account/create).
-Provide only an application name in the form is sufficient.
+Providing only an application name in the form is sufficient.
 You will then receive an API key and secret that you need to copy in `LASTFM_API` and `LASTFM_SECRET` respectively.

 The next step is to obtain a session key.
 For that you will first need to obtain an authorization token.
 You can follow the instructions [here](https://github.com/huberf/lastfm-scrobbler).
 In short, go to http://www.last.fm/api/auth?api_key={YOUR_API_KEY}&cb=http://localhost:5555 after you make sure nothing is running at port 5555.
 Click "Allow Access" and copy the token from the resulting URL (e.g. http://localhost:5555/?token={TOKEN_YOU_WANT}).
 Copy the token in `LASTFM_TOKEN`.